-PROVISIONS ADDITIONAL INFORMATION REFERENCES At the elementary school level: • Ethics and Religious Culture • Second language • Physical Education and Health • Arts Education: Drama, Visual Arts, Dance and Music At the secondary school level: • Subjects in Secondary I, II and III for which the number of hours of instruction set forth in the BSR is 100 or less The following procedures must be followed: • The gradual-implementation procedures apply to the report card for Term 1 or Term 2, in accordance with the evaluation standards and procedures established by the school. • When the subject mark and group average for these subjects do not appear on the report card for one term, the final mark that appears on the final report card must be out of 100.
-The weighting for Term 3 (60%) mainly involves the evaluations of learning that the teacher has carried out since the end of Term 2.
-Where applicable, the evaluations carried out at the end of the school year that cover the entire year's work for that subject may be included, as well as the compulsory examinations set by the school or school board.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES At the elementary school level : Ethics and Religious Culture Second language Physical Education and Health Arts Education : Drama, Visual Arts, Dance and Music At the secondary school level : Subjects in Secondary I, II and III for which the number of hours of instruction set out in the BSR is 100 or less The following procedures must be followed : The gradual-implementation procedures apply to the report card for Term 1 or Term 2, in accordance with the evaluation standards and procedures established by the school.
+When the subject mark and group average for these subjects do not appear on the report card for one term, the final mark that appears on the final report card must be out of 100.
+Term 3, with a weighting of 60 per cent, mainly involves marks from evaluations that the teacher has carried out since the end of Term 2.
+Where applicable, the evaluations at the end of the school year that to cover the entire year's work for that subject may be included, as well as the compulsory examinations set by the school or school board.
+Furthermore, section 3 of the provincial report card must include, for Terms 1 and 3, comments on two of the following four competencies : exercises critical judgment, organizes his or her work, communicates effectively, and works in a team.

-PROVISIONS ADDITIONAL INFORMATION REFERENCES Furthermore, section 3 of the provincial report card must include, for Terms 1 and 3, comments on two of the following four competencies: exercises critical judgment, organizes his or her work, communicates effectively, and works in a team.
-However, for the 2014-2015 school year, a gradual-implementation procedure, which is still in effect, allows for the possibility of commenting on only one of the four competencies in the term considered to be the most appropriate.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES However, for the 2015-2016 school year, gradual-implementation procedures, which are still in effect, allow for the possibility of commenting on only one of the four competencies in the term considered to be the most appropriate.
 3.2 Issuing of the Report Card The BSR states that the report cards must be provided at the end of each term, no later than November 20, March 15 and July 10.
-Within the prescribed deadlines, the schools determine the dates on which the report cards will be provided.
-However, when providing student results for the purpose of college applications, it is recommended that the schools provide the results for the first two report cards within the deadlines set by the colleges themselves, to allow students to present as complete and recent results as possible.
+In accordance with the prescribed deadlines, the schools determine the dates on which the report cards will be issued.
+However, when providing student results for the purpose of college applications, it is recommended that the schools provide the results for the first two report cards within the deadlines set by the colleges themselves, to allow students to present results that are as complete and recent as possible.
 BSR, s.
-29.1 3.3 Possible Exemption From the Provisions Relating to Results in the ne Provincial Report Card The BSR states that, "A school board may, to the extent and on the conditions determined by the Minister, exempt handicapped students or students with social maladjustments or learning disabilities and students receiving welcoming services and support in learning French from the application of the provisions relating to results in this basic school regulation."
+29.1 3.3 Possible Exemption From the Provisions Relating to Results in th e Provincial Report Card The BSR states that, "A school board may, to the extent and on the conditions determined by the Minister, exempt handicapped students or students with social maladjustments or learning disabilities and students receiving welcoming services and support in learning French from the application of the provisions relating to results in this basic school regulation."
 BSR, ss.
-30.1; 30.2; 30.3 and 30.4 The school board may exempt students described in sections 3.3.1, 3.3.2 and 3.3.3, from the application of the provisions relating to results in section 2 of the report card prescribed by the BSR.
+30.1, 30.2, 30.3 and 30.4 The school board may exempt students described in sections 3.3.1, 3.3.2 and 3.3.3 from the application of the provisions relating to results in section 2 of the report card prescribed by the BSR.